- Practice Areas

-In Washington, civil unions are also referred to as state registered domestic partnerships (SRDP).
-As of June 30, 2014 the majority of Washington’s SRDPs were automatically converted to civil marriages.
+In Washington State, civil unions are also referred to as state registered domestic partnerships (SRDP).
+As of June 30, 2014, the majority of Washington’s SRDPs were automatically converted to civil marriages.
 The only exception to this conversion rule involves heterosexual and same-sex couples where at least one of the partners was aged 62 or older as of June 30, 2014.
-These couples were permitted to retain their state registered domestic partnerships to ensure seniors continued to receive their benefits as social security and/or pension benefits are sometimes affected when an individual marries.
+These couples were permitted to retain their state registered domestic partnerships to ensure seniors continued to receive their benefits, as social security and/or pension benefits are sometimes affected when an individual marries.

 July 23, 2007